c0rruptedb1t/Project-Silent-Listener/README.md

 # Project Silent Listener
-An AES encrypted python3 bind shell that runs on Windows.
+A simple bind shell over 256bit AES using python.

 ## _Custom Commands:_
 > lastresort - deletes the script from the computer